 If minor eye irritation occurs, just flush the eyes with lukewarm water for a couple minutes.
 This is proper protocol for both children and adults.

 Once you realize you’ve been sprayed by a skunk, try not to go in the house if you don’t need to.
-Of course you’ll probably have to go inside unless you have an outdoor shower or the gym or a hotel is nearby.
+Of course you’ll probably have to go inside, unless you have an outdoor shower or garden hose you could use.
 When you go in, do not touch anything, and don’t let your sprayed clothing touch any other clothing or furnishings.
+If possible, wrap your feet/shoes with plastic grocery bags if they have been skunked to avoid tracking it through the house.

 Okay, well you can touch the following things, since you’ll need them for your cleanup: